-If you’re considering a career in health administration in Kentucky, the outlook is bright.
-Major universities in the Bluegrass State offer undergraduate and graduate degrees in the field, and private and public healthcare companies are among the state’s major employers.
+If you’re considering a health administration career in Kentucky, the outlook is bright.
+Major universities in the Bluegrass State offer undergraduate and graduate degrees in medical and health services, including healthcare administration.
+You'll be happy to know that private and public healthcare companies are among the state’s major employers.

 Undergraduate Program Overview